qdm12/gluetun/README.md

 - The download and unziping of PIA openvpn files is done at build for the ones not able to download the zip files
 - Checksums for PIA openvpn zip files are not used as these files change often (but HTTPS is used)
 - Use `-e ENCRYPTION=strong -e BLOCK_MALICIOUS=on`
+- DNS Leaks tests might not work because of [this](https://github.com/qdm12/cloudflare-dns-server#verify-dns-connection) (*TLDR*: DNS server is a local caching intermediary)

 ## TODOs

+- [ ] SOCKS/HTTP proxy or VPN server for LAN devices to use the container
 - [ ] Travis CI for arm images
 - [ ] Nginx scratch
-- [ ] SOCKS proxy/Hiproxy/VPN server for other devices to use the container
 - [ ] Port forwarding

 ## License